branding

 Think about your unique approach to serving patients.
 Maybe your practice is a nurturing environment that caters to families and patients who are anxious about visiting a chiropractor.

-A better proposition might say, “Warm and welcoming chiropractic care for your entire family.”
+A better message might say, “Warm and welcoming chiropractic care for your entire family.”

 How to Illustrate Your Brand